lindsay-jin/c0124-code-solutions/npm-intro/npm-intro-quiz-notes.md

   npm install nameOfDependencies

-- What happens when you add a dependency to a package with `npm`?
+- What happens when you add a dependency to a package with `npm`? a node_modules folder gets added
-  It gets added to dependencies in package.json

 - What is a devDependency and how do you add one to a package? a package that is required for development, but not for running an application. --save-dev